You want to design and deliver a flexible and effective mobile learning programmes, but where do you start?

 7. Online and offline

-The content itself must be good to use and interactive to operate is a given.
-But to encourage learners to keep coming back to the App, you might want to consider gamification.
+To encourage learners to keep coming back to the App, you might want to consider gamification.

 Competitions, achievement awards and exploration are all useful ways to do this.
-So to are social features such as rating, sharing and chat rooms.
+So too are social features such as rating, sharing and chat rooms.
 They all help to encourage the learning community to learn together and to share their knowledge.

 9. Consider content usage patterns